energywebfoundation/origin/docs/user-guide-device-management.md

 | Amount of energy in MWh                  | Input MWh generated in time selected period                                                      |
 | Drop files here or click to select files | Upload generation evidence (e.g., official settlement document(s) provided by the grid operator. |

 Once your request is processed, you will be able to see it under <b>Certificates -> Pending</b>.
+Note that once you've requested a certificate for a certain device for a selected time period, it is not possible to request a certificate for the same period in the future if certificate request is successful.
+Certification is irreversible once it is written to the blockchain.

 The issuing body will be automatically notified about your request and will review it within 5 working days.
 You will receive an email notification about any updates to your request.